Women in government: Political parties

 In Canada, there is evidence that female politicians face gender stigma from male members of the political parties to which they belong which can undermine the ability of women to reach or maintain leadership roles.
 Pauline Marois, leader of the Parti Québécois (PQ) and the official opposition of the National Assembly of Quebec, was the subject of a claim by Claude Pinard, a PQ "backbencher", that many Quebecers do not support a female politician: "I believe that one of her serious handicaps is the fact she's a woman [...]
 I sincerely believe that a good segment of the population won't support her because she's a woman".
 A 2000 study that analyzed 1993 election results in Canada found that among "similarly situated women and men candidates", women actually had a small vote advantage.
 The study showed that neither voter turnout nor urban/rural constituencies were factors that help or hurt a female candidate, but "office-holding experience in non-political organizations made a modest contribution to women's electoral advantage".

 Bruce M. Hicks, an electoral studies researcher at Université de Montréal, states that evidence shows that female candidates begin with a head start in voters' eyes of as much as 10 per cent, and that female candidates are often more favorably associated by voters with issues like health care and education.
 The electorate's perception that female candidates have more proficiency with traditional women's spheres such as education and health care presents a possibility that gender stereotypes can work in a female candidate's favor, at least among the electorate.
 In politics, however, Hicks points out that sexism is nothing new:

 Within Quebec itself, Don McPherson pointed out that Pinard himself has enjoyed greater electoral success with Pauline Marois as party leader than under a previous male party leader, when Pinard failed to be elected in his riding.
 Demographically, Pinard's electoral riding is rural, with "relatively older, less-well educated voters".

 In Nigeria, there are not many women in positions of leadership.
-Only seven of the 109 senators and 22 of the 360 members of the House of Representatives are women at the moment.There are several explanations for why women's political party participation is so low.
+Only seven of the 109 senators and 22 of the 360 members of the House of Representatives are women at the moment.
+There are several explanations for why women's political party participation is so low.
 For instance, women are discouraged from running for office due to the expensive expense of politics.
 The requisite nomination and declaration of interest forms that political parties require candidates to submit in order to run for seats on their platform frequently out of the reach of women.
 Also, the price of an election campaign is outrageous.
 And limited access to education also means limited access to jobs that pay well.
 Women are also less likely to be able to afford to continue the process of obtaining leadership positions due to unpaid labor responsibilities, unequal inheritance rights, and open discrimination.

-Moreover, societal barriers to women's representation exist.
+For some political parties an above-majority share of elected legislators are women.